font/k8s-example-apps/pacman-nodejs-app/docs/pacman-nodejs-app-federated-gke-az-aws-portability.md

 ./tools/mckubectl/mckubectl get deploy pacman
 ```

+Once that's done, the migration is complete and you are ready to play to verify
+your changes.

 ## Play Pac-Man

-Go ahead and play another few rounds of Pac-Man and invite your friends and
+Go ahead and play a few rounds of Pac-Man and invite your friends and
 colleagues by giving them your FQDN to your Pac-Man application e.g.
 [http://pacman.example.com/](http://pacman.example.com/) (replace
 `example.com` with your DNS name).
-When you view the high score, you will notice
-that all the previous high scores are still there!

 The DNS will load balance (randomly) and resolve to any one of the zones in
 your federated kubernetes cluster.
 This is represented by the `Cloud:` and